PuShPaK-kUmAr/Java-Code/README.md

 ### Features
 - Add Employees to the list
 - Increase Salary of  Employee from the list
+- Delete Employee by their First Name from the list

 ### Technologies
 - Java